camunda/camunda-docs/docs/guides/setting-up-development-project.md

 You will see output similar to the following:

 ```
-CreateWorkflowInstanceResponseImpl{workflowKey=2251799813685249, bpmnProcessId='test-process', version=1, workflowInstanceKey=2251799813698314}
+CreateProcessInstanceResponseImpl{processKey=2251799813685249, bpmnProcessId='test-process', version=1, processInstanceKey=2251799813698314}
 ```

-A workflow instance has been started.
+A process instance has been started.
 Let's view it in Operate.

 </TabItem>